MorvanZhou/pathfind/README.md

 pip install pathfind
 ```

-# Usage
+# Basic Usage

 Define a graph to transform graph from a matrix, then find a path from start point to end point.
+The value in `m`
+indicates a cost at that node.
+Note that the -1 in `m` represents the cost in that node is infinity, which means this
+node is not connected to others.

 ```python
 import pathfind